rafaelrsz/compjunior-backend/README.md

 2. Run ```yarn dev``` in the root folder

 ## Documentation
-1. All API Routes are fully documented at "http://localhost:3333/api-docs/#/".
+1. All API Routes are fully with documented with Swagger UI at "http://localhost:3333/api-docs/#/".